University of Szeged: 2000-today: University of Szeged

-Buildings and sites
+Campus

 The University of Szeged has an urban campus, meaning that the university buildings are scattered throughout the city centre without comprising a continuous university campus.
 Nevertheless, the Health Centre bears a close resemblance to a campus, with the teaching hospitals being in one area.
 The main administrative building, the Rector's Office is on Dugonics Square, while the twelve faculties are housed in several buildings in downtown Szeged.

 Important university buildings include the research institutes surrounding Dóm Square in a U-shape, and the Attila József Study and Information Centre on Ady Square.
 The building houses the Klebelsberg Library, the Career Centre, the Students' Service Office, and many study spaces.
 The university also has ten dormitories for Hungarian and international students.
 Other buildings and sites affiliated with the University of Szeged include the Biological Research Centre, the ELI-ALPS Research Institute and the Health Centre.

 The SZTE Botanic Garden is a 24-acre garden outside the city centre and is home to more than 40 protected species whose natural habitats are only found in Hungary.
 Primarily a research garden, its main purpose is to maintain its rose garden, rock garden and taxonomical collection, and to organise science lessons.